johnjackoleary/cfi-commonplace-book/Filed/Human Factors.md

 #todo :: add [[Night Visual Illusions]]

-#todo :: Elaborate on this
+#todo :: Elaborate on this and clean it up (also related to Github Issue [#29](https://github.com/johnjackoleary/cfi-commonplace-book/issues/29))